Energy return on investment

-When the EROI of a source of energy is less than or equal to one, that energy source becomes a net "energy sink", and can no longer be used as a source of energy.
+When the EROI of a source of energy is less than or equal to one, that energy source becomes a net "energy sink" and can no longer be used as a source of energy.
 A related measure, called energy stored on energy invested (ESOEI), is used to analyse storage systems.

-To be considered viable as a prominent fuel or energy source a fuel or energy must have an EROI ratio of at least 3:1.
+To be considered viable as a prominent fuel or energy source, a fuel or energy must have an EROI ratio of at least 3:1.

 History

-The energy analysis field of study is credited with being popularized by Charles A. S. Hall, a Systems ecology and biophysical economics professor at the State University of New York.
-Hall applied the biological methodology, developed at an Ecosystems Marine Biological Laboratory, and then adapted that method to research human industrial civilization.
+The energy analysis field of study is credited with being popularised by Charles A. S. Hall, a systems ecology and biophysical economics professor at the State University of New York.
+Hall applied the biological methodology developed at an Ecosystems Marine Biological Laboratory, and then adapted that method to research human industrial civilisation.
 The concept would have its greatest exposure in 1984, with a paper by Hall that appeared on the cover of the journal Science.

 Application to various technologies

 Photovoltaic

-The issue is still subject of numerous studies, and prompting academic argument.
+The issue is still the subject of numerous studies, prompting academic argument.
 That's mainly because the "energy invested" critically depends on technology, methodology, and system boundary assumptions, resulting in a range from a maximum of 2000 kWh/m2 of module area down to a minimum of 300 kWh/m2 with a median value of 585 kWh/m2 according to a meta-study from 2013.

 Regarding output, it obviously depends on the local insolation, not just the system itself, so assumptions have to be made.

-Some studies (see below) include in their analysis that photovoltaic produce electricity, while the invested energy may be lower grade primary energy.
+Some studies (see below) include in their analysis that photovoltaic cells produce electricity, while the invested energy may be lower grade primary energy.

 A 2015 review in Renewable and Sustainable Energy Reviews assessed the energy payback time and EROI of a variety of PV module technologies.
-In this study, which uses an insolation of 1700 kWh/m2/yr and a system lifetime of 30 years, mean harmonized EROIs between 8.7 and 34.2 were found.
-Mean harmonized energy payback time varied from 1.0 to 4.1 years.
+In this study, which uses an insolation of 1700 kWh/m2/yr and a system lifetime of 30 years, mean harmonised EROIs between 8.7 and 34.2 were found.
+Mean harmonised energy payback time varied from 1.0 to 4.1 years.

 In 2021, the Fraunhofer Institute for Solar Energy Systems calculated an energy payback time of around 1 year for European PV installations (0.9 years for Catania in Southern Italy, 1.1 years for Brussels) with wafer-based silicon PERC cells.